Strawberry jam and strawberry crunch short bread twisted together to make these wonderful strawberry sweet rolls.

 I look at photos of food often.
 Maybe too much for my own good.
 I’m beginning to think that each photo I look at is the equivalent of 500 calories digested.
 HA.
 So glad it’s not!
-One of my most favorite things that always impresses me are beautifully twisted breads.
+One of my favorite things are beautifully twisted breads.

-I knew I wanted to created a twisted, knotted bread and for some reason I knew I wanted it to be strawberry flavored.
+I knew I wanted to created a twisted, knotted bread.
+For some reason I knew I wanted it to be strawberry flavored.
 I kept having those strawberry crunch popsicles pop into my head.
 The flavor of those are so nostalgic, and I wanted to create a roll with that flavor profile.
 While these rolls aren’t necessarily what I envisioned, they are so delicious.

 - 1 cup warm milk

-- For the dough, combine yeast, milk, and honey in the bowl of an electric mixer fitted with a dough hook.
+- Combine yeast, milk, and honey in the bowl of an electric mixer fitted with a dough hook.
 Let the yeast sit and activate for 5-10 minutes, until foamy and bubbly.